dariuswilson/project-bountyforum/README.md

 The back-end will handle user authentication, point transactions, and leaderboard updates.
 A lightweight database (SQLite for the MVP) will store user data, questions, answers, and bounty points.
 Data retrieval and real-time updates will be facilitated using efficient database queries and asynchronous API calls.

 ## Flow of the Bounty Points System:
-Student asks a question → Earns 0.5 points immediately.
+A student asks a question → Earns 0.5 points immediately.

 Other students view the question → Can upvote or answer.

 Student answers a question → Earns 5 points for providing an answer.

 Upvotes → Each upvote on a question or answer grants the poster 1 additional point.

 Bounty: Instructors or students may assign additional bounty points to difficult questions.
 The responder who solves the question will automatically receive these points when their answer is marked as correct.

 Tracking: All points earned will be tracked on the user’s profile page, and leaderboards will display the top contributors in the class.

 ## Link to Vercel App: